6112-fa25/6112-fa25.github.io/_pages/project.md

 nav_order: 30
 ---

-{: .warning }
-> For phases 3 to 5, your project grade will have two components:
-> 1. **Group Grade**: Determined by grading rubric for that particular phase.
-> 2. **Individual Grade**: Determined by your contributions to the project. **Be prepared to explain those during an oral interview with a TA or Instructor**.
-The goal is to determine which parts of the project you worked on, what you did, what worked and did not work in your development process and in your part of the submitted project, and how well you can explain what you did and did not do and accomplish.
->
-> The group grade will be each student’s default grade.
-If the staff feels there was a reasonable division of labor among team members and a student basically understands their part of the project and how it fits in the bigger picture, then the student will get the group grade.
-If the student does not meet this bar, then their grade will be adjusted lower appropriately.
->
-> We anticipate that, if you complete the project satisfactorily, you will receive an A in the class.

 ## Introduction

 This is an overview of the course project and how we’ll grade it.
 You should not expect to understand all the technical terms, since we haven’t yet covered them in class.
 We’re handing it out today to give you some idea of the kind of project we’re assigning, and to let you know the various due dates.
 Additional handouts will provide the technical details of the project.